‘I thought I was coming on a writing course. Now I realise it’s really about how we live.’ (Participant on a 2013 retreat)

 My own creative work primarily takes shape through words and images: my books and my paintings.

 Equally important, though, is the work I do with others, primarily in the fields of creative, reflective and eco-writing, but always with an undercurrent of soulwork and the evolution of consciousness.
-I’ve been privileged to work with many truly lovely people.

 I’m interested in the power of the word, and in the importance of communication.
 I am interested of course in what makes good writing.
 My courses will enhance your understanding of the tools and dynamics necessary to create work that is the best you can produce; and frequent feedback suggests that they also enhance your understanding of yourself and of the world.
 (Elsewhere on this site are a few of the many testimonials, and more can be seen here).

-I’m also interested in writing with soul and imagination, and in writing as practice: writing in the service of truth, wisdom, evolution of consciousness, psychospiritual development, as therapy and also in its urgent role of raising awareness of the ecosystem of which we are a part and on which we depend.
+I’m also interested in writing with soul and imagination, in eco-mythology, and in writing as practice: writing in the service of truth, wisdom, evolution of consciousness, psychospiritual development, as therapy and also in its urgent role of raising awareness of the ecosystem of which we are a part and on which we depend.

-A common theme running through all my work is a dialogue between inner and outer landscapes; this is underpinned by my own Zen practice and training in Transpersonal counselling as well as a lifetime spent in rural living and also in wilderness exploration (as much as is possible in Europe).
+So a common theme running through all my work is a dialogue between inner and outer landscapes; this is underpinned by my own Zen practice and training in Transpersonal counselling as well as a lifetime spent in rural living and also in wilderness exploration (as much as is possible in Europe).
 I guess you’d call my work ecobardic.

 Increasingly I’m finding that I want the work I do to deepen our relationship with the natural world, and to this extent from 2010 many of my workshops have taken that focus as ‘Ground of Being’, now incorporated into my other website: www.thewildways.co.uk.

 I don’t see these things as mutually exclusive; however, in these pages, the writing is the central focus, and on The Wild Ways website, as above, the emphasis is more on eco-psychology, and writing as a medium to explore and express our experience of interrelatedness.
+(End of 2019: the contents of the two are increasingly merging.)

 I believe that the writing process is as much a passionate journey into inner space as it is about reaching an outer creative destination.
 I believe in the alchemical power of words to forge connection: to oneself, to each other, to the natural world, to creative consciousness and the human potential movement, and to the silence from which words grow… and if these things interest you too, then welcome, friend…